In Shapr3D everything starts with a sketch. To create one, you will need your Apple Pencil. As easy as it sounds.

 By default all your sketches automatically snap on to the grid.
 You can turn this option off by tapping the magnet icon in the bottom right corner.

 Your goal with sketching is - most of the time - to create closed sketches, which will serve as profiles for Extruding, Sweeping, Lofting, and Revolving.
 Sketch profile is automatically created when your sketch is closed.
-When a sketch is closed it will be filled with light blue color.
+Sketch fillings are indicated with a light blue in 3D view.